LeetLLM

 Where the numbers come from

-This guide uses public job postings, Levels.fyi's verified self-reported compensation pages, and H-1B salary records viewed on April 22, 2026.
-These pages change frequently, so you should re-check the live listing before you use any single number in a negotiation.
+This guide uses public job postings, Levels.fyi compensation pages, and H-1B salary records verified on June 11, 2026.
+These pages change frequently, so re-check the live listing before you use a number in negotiation.
+Treat every number as an input, not a promise from an employer.

 References